asseco-pst/watch-your-language/callbacks-and-promises.md

 # Native vs jQuery

-The difference is mostly that jQuery as alot of fallbacks and more built in methods that ease the use of promises.
+The difference is mostly that jQuery has alot of fallbacks and more built in methods that ease the use of promises.
 While native has only `.then, .catch, .all. and .race`, jQuery deferred has those and methods like `.always` which execute in a resolve and in a reject.

 **Using Jquery**